phoenixbox/clonesy/README.markdown

 # Daughter Of Store Engine

 This project was created for the gSchool DaughterOfStoreEngine Project.
-It can be found online at http://dose-jobs.herokuapp.com/.
+It is now used as a sandbox environment for various practice implementations